-2.1 Data and Classification
+2.1 | Data and classification

-Data were collected from 2005-2018 by the Centers for Disease Control and the Petersen Lab at the University of Iowa through an ongoing surveillance study of hunting hound populations predominantly located in the Midwestern United States.
-Although vertical transmission of L. infantum has been observed in multiple breeds (Rosypal et al. 2005, Gaskin et al. 2002), we restrict our analyses to Foxhounds because the infection process can vary by breed (Moreno and Alvar 2002).
-The data set has 70 individual pups, each with individual level data including birth year, and results of at least one of three diagnostic tests for at least two time points: immunofluorescence anti-Leishmania antibody test (IFAT), quantitative polymerase-chain reaction (qPCR), and Dual-Path Platform (DPP®) canine visceral leishmaniasis (CVL).
+Data were collected from 2005-2018 by the Centers for Disease Control and the Petersen Lab at the University of Iowa through an ongoing surveillance study of hunting hound populations predominantly located in the midwestern United States.
+Although vertical transmission of L. infantum has been observed in multiple breeds (Gaskin et al., 2002; Rosypal et al., 2005), we restrict our analyses to Foxhounds because the infection process can vary by breed (Moreno and Alvar, 2002).
+The data set has 70 individual pups, each with individual-level data including birth year, and results of at least one of three diagnostic tests for at least two time points: immunofluorescence anti-Leishmania antibody test (IFAT), quantitative polymerase-chain reaction (qPCR), and Dual-Path Platform (DPP®) canine visceral leishmaniasis (CVL).
 We also have at least one of these test results for the mother of each pup for the pup's birth year.
 All dogs included in this data set were born to mothers that became positive on at least one test at some point in their lives, so all pups were exposed to L. infantum in utero.
 An exploratory analysis is available in the Web Appendix.

-For each pup, mother's status during pregnancy and pup's status at each time are classified as $\mathscr{S}$ (susceptible) or $\mathscr{I}$ (infectious) based on the results of up to three tests: IFAT, qPCR, and DPP® CVL.
+For each pup, mother's status during pregnancy and pup's status at each time are classified as S (susceptible) or I (infectious) based on the results of up to three tests: IFAT, qPCR, and DPP® CVL.
 For IFAT, dilutions at or above 1/64 are positive.
 The qPCR test gives a positive/negative result based on a standard curve and a cutoff of 41.
 For DPP® CVL, if the test was positive within 15 minutes, it was positive.
-A dog is classified into $\mathscr{S}$ if it has all negative test results.
-While we use "susceptible" to be consistent with infectious disease modeling terminology, dogs in $\mathscr{S}$ are exposed, but have parasite levels below the limits of detection for the tests.
-If at least one test is positive, we classify a dog into $\mathscr{I}$ , as these tests correlate well with infection, based on parasite culture and physical exams (Larson et al. 2017).
-We refer to this as "diagnostically positive".
-Dogs are classified as removed ( $\mathscr{R}$ ) upon death or other removal from the population.
-Of the 70 dogs, 22 were born to $\mathscr{S}$ and 48 were born to $\mathscr{I}$ mothers.
-Dogs are assumed to progress as in Figure 1, left column.
+A dog is classified into S if it has all negative test results.
+While we use "susceptible" to be consistent with infectious disease modeling terminology, dogs in S are exposed, but have parasite levels below the limits of detection for the tests.
+If at least one test is positive, we classify a dog into $\mathcal{I}$ , as these tests correlate well with infection, based on parasite culture and physical exams (Larson et al., 2017).
+We refer to this as "diagnostically positive."
+Dogs are classified as removed $(\mathcal{R})$ upon death or other removal from the population.
+Of the 70 dogs, 22 were born to S and 48 were born to I mothers.
+Dogs are assumed to progress as shown in Figure 1, left column.